 Ground faults typically occur due to damaged or faulty electrical equipment.
 Contact your electrician to make necessary repairs to prevent the risk of fire and electrical shocks associated with ground faults.
 Ground fault circuit interrupters (GFCIs) may need to be installed to prevent tripped breakers due to ground faults in certain areas of your home.

-Electrical Services in Ocean Isle Beach, NC
+Electrical services in Ocean Isle Beach, NC

 If you’re wondering why your circuit breaker keeps tripping, call A+ Heating & Cooling – Electrical today.
 Our licensed electricians will find the source of your tripping breakers and make the necessary repairs to prevent future problems and improve the safety of your home’s electrical system.